Collections

 Library Collections

-The Library Collection focuses on scholarly publications that support Shakespeare and Early Modern Studies, especially in regard to theatre and performance history.
-The collection also addresses the history, building and use of our theatres.
+The Library Collection focuses on scholarly publications that support Shakespeare and Early Modern Studies, with specialist strengths in theatre and performance history.
+The collection also explores the history, building and research within and about our theatres.

 Special Collections